 I am a theologian and futurist working on the cusp of theology and technology, with a particular interest in artificial intelligence, bio-enhancement, transhumanism and space policy.
-I am currently a Research Fellow at University College London, and a member of the Centre for Outer Space Studies, within UCL's Institute of Advanced Studies.
+I am currently an Honorary Research Fellow at University College London, and a member of the Centre for Outer Space Studies, within UCL's Institute of Advanced Studies.
 I was raised in a Baha'i family in which the philosophical aspects of religion were emphasised, and latterly studied theology under the Jesuits, reading the works of, amongst others, Chardin, Rahner and Metz.
 I completed an MA in Theology (2017, Heythrop College, University of London), writing a thesis entitled Transhumanism, Technology and Transcendence: Personal and Political Implications for the Future of Faith.

 There is, I believe, an emergent transhuman identity, characterised by a desire to surpass our bodily limitations.
 But how will this emergent identity alter who we understand ourselves to be as humans in the 21st century and beyond?
 What will become of the belief structures that have hitherto enabled the development of civilisation, and taken us to the edge of becoming a two-planet species?
 These technologies focus on the physical aspects of surpassing our limitations as a species, but what of the spiritual challenges these technologies present?
 To address these questions adequately we need the resources offered by both systematic theology and the ancient Wisdom traditions if we are to successfully navigate our way through this critical point in human history.

 This talk was part of the Astrobiology and Planetary Exploration (APEX) Meeting Programme, Centre for Planetary Sciences, UCL/Birkbeck.
 (Tuesday 11 February 2020, 1.00 pm)